 - Testing private apps and apps behind the firewall.
 The basic requirement of the cloud load testing service is that the application endpoint is public or reachable from the cloud.
 Often this is not the case.
 The app that you want to load test may be on-premises behind the firewall, or in a private VNet in Azure.
 Or you may be developing new features that will only become publicly accessible when it's released.
 In this case, you need to provision agents in the same network as your app (so that they can reach the app) and have them work with the CLT service so that you can easily load test your app.

 - Use machines located on-premises.
 You can provision as many machines as you need on-premises and run a PowerShell script that installs the cloud load agents and configures these machines against your Azure DevOps subscription.
 For more details and to obtain the PowerShell script, see Testing private and intranet apps using cloud-based load testing.
 The agents communicate with the CLT service only using HTTP(S), so you don't need to open any other ports.

 - Use virtual machines in Azure.
 While you can certainly adopt the same approach as above by provisioning the machines

 and then running the PowerShell script to install and configure the load agents, a simpler approach is to use Azure Resource

 Manager (ARM) templates.
-You specify just a few inputs such as your VSTS account, a PAT token for authentication, and the
+You specify just a few inputs such as your Azure DevOps subscription, a PAT token for authentication, and the

 number of agent machines you need.
 The machines are provisioned in your Azure subscription and you have complete